-The AFN has opposed most of the relief sought on the Caring
+The AFN has opposed most of the Caring Society's noncompliance motion and has requested that all relief sought by the Caring Society be dismissed.

-Society's non-compliance motion.
 The AFN acknowledges issues related to Canada's compliance with the Tribunal's mandated timelines for urgent requests, families having difficulties reaching ISC officials, backlogs in intake and determinations, and delayed payments to service providers and requestors.
-However, the AFN also attributes many of the issues to Canada's adoption of the Back-to-Basics policy and asserts that many of the concerns identified in the non-compliance motion are the subject of ongoing negotiations related to the long-term reform of Jordan's Principle.
+However, the AFN also attributes many of the issues to Canada's adoption of Backto-Basics and asserts that many of the concerns identified in the non-compliance motion are the subject of ongoing negotiations related to the long-term reform of Jordan's Principle.
 With this in mind, the AFN is of the view that the Caring Society has chosen to "circumvent existing processes in favour of pathways that it views as more favourable to its ends".
-For a full sense of the AFN's positions, consult its May 17, 2024 factum.
-You can also get a sense of the AFN's evidence by reading the AFN's March 22, 2024 affidavit.
+To review the AFN's positions, consult its May 17, 2024 factum and July 30, 2024 written submission on Canada's Cross Motion.
+You can also get a sense of the AFN's evidence by reading the AFN's March 22.
+2024 affidavit.